The 8 Step Guide to Speed Up Your WordPress Website

 The word font written on a blackboard

 Many people use Google Fonts to add a touch of personality to their websites, but if you’re looking to speed up your website, disabling them can be a good idea.
 By default, fonts are cached and loaded from Google’s servers when you visit a page with them enabled.
-By disabling these custom fonts, you can avoid loading the font files each time you visit your site.
+Disabling these custom fonts will mean that you can avoid loading the font files each time you visit your site.
 This will save both time and bandwidth on your site.
 You can also use a CDN (content delivery network) to cached copies of these fonts so that they are loaded from a remote source instead of being downloaded each time someone visits your page.
-Disabling Google Fonts will mean an automatic increase in your websites speed.
 In order to do this, you can install a plugins that will offer you the option to not load Google Fonts.
 There are a few ways you can disable Google Fonts on your website to save speed and make your website look nicer.
 One way is to use the @font-face rule in your CSS, like this: @font-face { font-family: “Avenir”; src: url(“//www.google.com/webfonts/arteniu/ Avenirregular.
 Check your website speed at Google PageSpeed Insights and see the difference.

 5. Minify and Combine Files